wyattscarpenter/guide-to-c/readme.txt

 programyourerunning <inputfile.txt >outputfile.txt

-Note that the angle bracket bits are not arguments to your program.
+Note that the angle brackets (and the name after each bracket) are not arguments to your program.
 You will not see them in argv!
 They are processed by bash and never seen by your program.

 You can append to a file instead of overwrite it with >>